jundalisay/sp/content/en/superphysics/principles/chapter-06e.md

 {{< /q >}}

+## The Realities Create a Universe Matrix

+The identities create relations.

+The relations create realities.

+The realities create a universe.

-In this way, we can say that the universe is an unending chain of multiple layered ratios, as a matrix, where a change in one part causes a change in the whole universe as a chain-effect.
+Relationality interprets the universe as an unending chain of multiple layered ratios, as a matrix, where a change in one part causes a change in the whole universe as a chain-effect.

+This facilitates the infinite loop of cause and effect mentioned in Chapter 6c.

-The lower dimensions like ours has more rigid ratios that lead to discrete and ‘hardened’ identities, while higher dimensions have more flexible ratios that lead to more malleable ones.
+The lower dimensions like ours has more rigid ratios and relations that lead to discrete and ‘hardened’ identities, while higher dimensions have more flexible ratios that lead to more malleable ones.

 Since the lower dimensions are more stubborn, they require more effort and energy to change than the upper dimensions.

-An example of the “hardness” of this dimension is the hardness of will of Russia in invading Ukraine, and in Ukraine stubbornly not giving up.
+An example of the “hardness” of this dimension is the hardness of the will of:
+- Russia in invading Ukraine and
+- Ukraine stubbornly not giving up

 Both do not care about the chain-reaction that their fight causes to other nations and the planet.

-In a better universe (with qualimath as the norm), Russia, Ukraine, and NATO will “soften” their minds and egos (less strong force, more gravitational force) as to harmonize with each other, being more sensible how their actions affect the planet.
+In a better universe (with Relationality as the norm), Russia, Ukraine, and NATO will “soften” their minds and egos (less strong force, more gravitational force) as to harmonize with each other, being more sensible how their actions affect the planet.

 In this universe, such a softening can be encouraged by emphasizing the abstract, flexible aether, over rigid and hard solid matter.

-Because of this, Qualimath also creates moral effects.
+Because of this, Relationality also creates moral effects.

 It conditions minds to respect the identity and natures of all sides (other egos), instead of bulldozing over them with arbitrary notations and movement towards one side as what Westerners tend to do.

-Qualimath uses Poincare’s Law of Relativity which uses state-change instead of Einstein’s Relativity which uses tensors:
+Relationality uses Poincare’s Law of Relativity which uses state-change, which is really changes in the properties of spin, instead of Einstein’s Relativity which uses tensors:

-{{< q a="Poincare" c="Science and Hypothesis, Chapter 5" >}}
+{{< q a="Henri Poincare" c="Science and Hypothesis, Chapter 5" >}}
 The state of bodies and their mutual distances at any given moment, as well as the velocities with which those distances are changing at that moment, will depend only on the state of those bodies, on their mutual distances at the initial moment, and on the velocities with which those distances were changing at the initial moment.
 But they will not depend on the absolute initial position of the system nor on its absolute orientation, nor on the velocities with which that absolute position and orientation were changing at the initial moment.
 {{< /q >}}